Etiquetas:

 As I told her goodbye, said, 'All beauty must die'

-Why they me it I do not know for my name was Elisa Day
+Why they call me it I do not know for my was Elisa Day

-From the first day I met her I knew she was the one
+From the day I met her I knew she was the one

 As she [ . . . ] in my eyes and [ . . . ]

-When he came on my door and entered the room
+he came on my door and entered the room

 My trembling subsided in his sure embrace

-On the day I brought her a flower
+On the second day I brought her a flower

-She was more beautiful any woman I'd seen
+She was than any I'd seen

-I said, 'Do you know where the wild roses grow so sweet and scarlet and free?'
+I said, 'Do you where the roses grow so sweet and scarlet and free?'

-On the second day he smiled a single rose
+On the second day he with a rose

-Said: 'Will you give me your loss and your sorrow?'
+Said: 'Will you give me your and your sorrow?'

 'If I show you the roses will you follow?'

-call me The Wild but my name was Elisa Day
+They call me The Wild Rose but my was Elisa Day

-On the third day he took me to the river
+On the day he me to the river

-He me the and we kissed
+He gave me the roses and we kissed

 And she lay on the bank, the wind light as a thief